2KAbhishek/sway2k/README.md

 ## 💻 Usage

-#### Definitions

-Default apps and definitions are in [definitions.conf](config.d/definitions.conf)

-- Default launcher: rofi, with [rofi2k](https://github.com/2kabhishek/rofi2k)
-- Default browser: qutebrowser, with [qute2k](https://github.com/2kabhishek/qute2k)
-- Default camera: guvcview
-- Default terminal: foot

 ### Keybindings

 All the configured keybindings can be found in the [keybinding manual here](./docs/keybindings.md).

+### Customization

+- Customize colors, icons, fonts, and more in [theme.conf](./config.d/theme.conf).
+- Customize Default apps and other definitions in [definitions.conf](config.d/definitions.conf)

 ### Waybar Modules